pbrdmn/brd.mn/src/articles/good-mentors-make-good-managers/index.md

 Together we ran through a skills gap analysis between myself and a new tech lead role that he had planned.

+---

 ## New areas of knowledge

+After identifying these gaps in my skills, Nikolay and I worked to cover these new areas.

+I was given opportunity to step up and assist further with planning and facilitation, working with stakeholders, leadership, and discussing the engineering strategy within Compono.

+And of course there were books.
+Lots of books to read covering these topics and more.

+---

+## Recommended reading

+A few of the books added to my reading list at this time

+- Simple Habits for Complex Times
+- Thinking in Systems
+- The Long-Distance Leader
+- Thinking, Fast and Slow
+- Dare to Lead
+- The Lean Startup

+---